 8. Comparison Is a Waste of Time

-There will always be someone with a bigger house, cleaner kitchen, or seemingly perfect life on social media.
-But comparison steals your joy faster than my dog Gigi steals food off the counter.
-Focus on your life.
-That’s the one that matters.
+There's always going to be someone posting about a bigger house, cleaner kitchen, or a seemingly perfect life.
+But when it comes to your life, comparison is going to steal your joy faster than my dog Gigi steals food off the counter.
+So focus on your life, because that is what really matters.

 9. Your Kids Don’t Need Perfection